Assets in the UK and Inheritance Tax – Planning Opportunities Available for Certain Individuals

 Explanatory Examples

 Tom is an Australian citizen, he was born in Australia and has always lived and worked there.
-He is a non-dom in the UK and has a net worth of £5m.
+He is no long term resident in the UK and has a net worth of £5m.
 He is divorced with one child aged 19.

 Tom’s child, Harry, chooses to study at a university in the UK and Tom is aware that UK real estate has, over the last few years, shown some good returns.